Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Theoretical Background

 \subsection{Multi-objective Genetic Algorithm}

 Multi-Objective Genetic Algorithm (MOGA) is a heuristic search-based optimization technique under multi-constraint to find multiple optimal solutions called Pareto-optimal solution.
-A set of multiple solutions is obtained, out of which, any one solution can not be said to be better without some additional information.
-For such problems, a number of MOGAs have been reported in various literature \cite{moea1, moea2, moea3, kDeb, nsga, nsga-iii, MSIQDE}.
+A set of multiple solutions is obtained, out of which, any one solution cannot be said to be better without some additional information.
+For such problems, several MOGAs have been reported in various publications \cite{moea2, nsga, nsga-iii, 10807400}.
 The non-dominated sorting genetic algorithm (NSGA-II) \cite{nsga} has gained much attention due to its fast sorting methodology.
-Our problem consists of unconstrained optimization of depth \& width of a DNN architecture for maximum diagnostic performance keeping the number of total trainable parameters to be minimal.
-Therefore, we have considered the architecture optimization as multi-objective optimization problem instead of single objective optimization problem.
-We have selected NSGA-II framework for the evolution of DNN architecture considering the objectives (i) to maximize the validation accuracy and (ii) minimize the total number of weight matrices.
+Our problem consists of unconstrained optimization of the depth \& width of a DNN architecture for maximum diagnostic performance while keeping the number of total trainable parameters minimal.
+Therefore, we have considered architecture optimization as a multi-objective optimization problem instead of a single-objective optimization problem.
+We have selected the NSGA-II framework for the evolution of DNN architecture, considering the objectives (i) to maximize the validation accuracy and (ii) to minimize the total number of weight matrices.